Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 ## Step 6: Displaying blog posts on home page

-In this step, you will fetch the titles of and links to your blog post and display them on the homepage of your blog.
+In this step, you will fetch the titles and links of your blog posts and display them on the homepage of your blog.

-Replace the contents of `squidex-blog/pages/index.js` with this:
+Replace the content of `squidex-blog/pages/index.js` with this:

 ```jsx
 import Head from "next/head";